+In Practice

+FOCUS ON | MATERIALS

+CLINICAL BRIEF

+TECH PROFILE

-Using a Vasodilator to Reduce Soft Tissue Anesthesia Reversal agent can improve patient case acceptance.
+Using a Vasodilator to Reduce Soft Tissue Anesthesia

-ith the continued improve-

-By Steven Glassman, DDS
+Reversal agent can improve patient case acceptance.

-ments of local anesthetics since the advent of procaine in 1905 (marketed as Novocain), dental procedures can be administered virtually pain-free.
+ith the continued improvements of local By Steven Glassman, DDS anesthetics since the advent of procaine in 1905 (marketed as Novocain), dental procedures can be administered virtually pain-free.
 Postoperative analgesics and anti-inflammatories can also minimize the postoperative discomfort that may be present after typical procedures are done in the dental office.
 Offices that follow up on patient experiences based on their report of postoperative discomfort alone can be easily misled on how pleasant the experience was for the patient.
 What is often overlooked is how long it takes for the patient to resume their normal activities after leaving the office.
 Prolonged soft tissue analgesia can be present for up to 5 hours after injection, while typical pulpal anesthesia lasts about an hour.
+This is a common complaint of patients and one that has been often ridiculed in the media.
+In the author's 25 years of experience, many appointments have been canceled for the fear that prolonged "numbness" would be a detriment to some important event immediately following the dental appointment.
+Lingering soft tissue numbness makes speaking, eating, drinking, and smiling awkward at best.
 A recent study revealed that as much as 88% of the public was interested in a product that would reverse the lingering

-smiling awkward at best.

-This is a common complaint of patients

-and one that has been often ridiculed

-in the media.
-In the author's 25 years

-of experience, many appointments

-have been canceled for the fear that prolonged "numbness" would be a detriment to some important event immediately following the dental appointment.
-Lingering soft tissue numbness makes speaking, eating, drinking, and